Archeryman.com Help for Archery Hunters

 This is one of the most difficult and frustrating parts of hunting.
 Because you need to get the deer within 20 or so yards of your stand, you need to play some tricks on the deer to get it to come near.
 On given days, there will be no possible way to see deer or get them to move around.
 I see deer only about half the times I hunt.
 I get deer to walk into shooting range only once every 4 - 5 days of hunting.
 This varies a lot.
 I might get the opportunity to shoot 3 deer some days and no opportunities for a full week.
 This is just part of the sport.

-The use of scents can help also.
 I don't use scents every time I hunt but I would think they're almost always a good idea.
 There are a lot of good products out there.
 I have used Code Blue "dominant buck," "estrous doe," and "Tinks" products with success.
 I tie a small rag to about 5 feet of string and put just enough scent to get the rag wet but not dripping.
 I drag the scent rag anywhere from 30 to 80 yards away into my shooting area.
 The hope is a deer will cross your scent line somewhere then follow it to your stand.
 This has worked for me several times.
 I have seen bucks approach with their nose to the ground following the scent.
 Doe usually do the same.
 Rarely, I see a doe sniff the scent and appear to get scared and run.
 Another way to use scents is to spray a few spots in your shooting area and a tree or two.
 Here, you are relying on the wind to carry the scent hundreds of yards.
 Deer cruising the woods can stumble on the scent and follow it to your stand.
 Although I prefer the dragging a scent rag method, the spray can works also.
 Also, very important, try to eliminate any human scent from your cloths and yourself.
 Use hunters scent-free soaps.

 My strategy is to lay a scent trail and hope a deer will walk across it somewhere and follow it to my stand.
 If no deer show up after some time, I use a deer call to try to get them to come my way.
 As they get close, hopefully, they'll cross the scent trail and follow it.
 I think of it like this: calling gets the deer nearby and the scents get it to come in closer from there.
 Scents can make the deer sniff around long enough for you to get a shot.